Ferry to France from Ireland

 The good roads are unfortunately not always free.
 In France, you travel a lot on toll roads.
 These do not cost very much in themselves, but over a long drive to the South, the amount can add up considerably.

-In google maps, there is a function that allows you to avoid toll roads.
-Maybe that's useful to save some money, on the other hand, these roads save you a lot of time.
+In google maps, a function allows you to avoid toll roads.
+Maybe that's useful to save some money, but these roads save you a lot of time.

 If you don't go by car, you can choose to travel through France by train.
 The country is known for its good connections with the TGV, the fast train.